philips-labs/terraform-provider-unleash/.github/ISSUE_TEMPLATE.md

 ### Terraform Version
 Run `terraform -v` to show the version.
 If you are not running the latest version of Terraform, please upgrade because your issue may have already been fixed.

+### Provider Version
+Please indicate the Provider version you are using.
+If you are not running the latest version of the Provider, please upgrade because your issue may have already been fixed.

+### Unleash Server Version
+Please indicate the Unleash server version you are using.
+We try to keep up to date with the changes in the Unleash API, the latest version of the provider should be compatible with the latest version of the Unleash server.

 ### Affected Resource(s)
 Please list the resources as a list, for example:
 - opc_instance